MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-coauthoring.md

     ![Option to turn on co-authoring for files with sensitivity labels](../media/co-authoring-tenant-option-for-sensitivity-labels.png)

-Now, apps that support the new labeling

 ## How to disable co-authoring for files with sensitivity labels

 After you've enabled co-authoring for files with sensitivity labels for your tenant, you can't disable this setting yourself.
 That's why it's so important that you check and understand the prerequisites, consequences, and limitations before you enable this setting.
 It's also why we recommend that you test it first with a test tenant rather than a production tenant.

 ![Option that shows co-authoring turned on for sensitivity labels](../media/co-authoring-tenant-option-set-for-sensitivity-labels.png)

 As the screenshot shows, you can contact [Microsoft Support](https://docs.microsoft.com/office365/admin/contact-support-for-business-products) and request that this setting is disabled.
 This request might take several days and you will need to prove that you are you global administrator for your tenant.
 Expect usual support charges to apply.

 If a support engineer disables this setting for your tenant:

 - For apps and services that support the new labeling metadata, they now revert to the original metadata format and location when labels are read or saved.

-- The new metadata format and location for Office documents that were saved while the setting was enabled will not be copied to the original format and location, which means that labeling information for unencrypted Word, Excel, and PowerPoint files will be lost.
+- The new metadata format and location for Office documents that were used while the setting was enabled will not be copied to the original format and location.
+As a result, this labeling information for unencrypted Word, Excel, and PowerPoint files will be lost.

-- Co-authoring and Auto-Save no longer works in your tenant.
+- Co-authoring and AutoSave no longer work in your tenant.

 - Sensitivity labels remain enabled for Office files in OneDrive and SharePoint.